brainhackorg/brainhack_cloud/content/en/admins/users.md

 ![image](https://user-images.githubusercontent.com/4021595/157341864-5582074f-fa90-48f2-a2a5-deebb1a241dc.png)

-Give the group a name that represents the project (no spaces!) - as Description put the link to the github issue.
+Give the group a name that represents the project (no spaces!) - as a Description put the link to the Github issue.

 ![image](https://user-images.githubusercontent.com/4021595/157342047-92280e16-9518-4d04-a3be-796073d16c01.png)